Updated on March 8, 2017

 And Now, Over to You

+Thank you for reading my post.
 Now it’s YOUR turn to chime in.
 How do you reflect on Easter?
-What is God laying on your heart at this time of reflection?
+And what is God laying on your heart at this time of year?

+I would love to hear your thoughts and reflections on Easter.
 Let’s fill the comments with friendly conversation.
-Scroll down the page to leave a response, ask a question, or just say hello.
+Scroll to the end to leave a reply, ask a question, or just say hello.

 And if you liked this post, please give it a share.